 1. Outdated Systems Take Their Toll

 When it comes to expense management, employees have plenty to say about the processes they use.
-In fact, in a survey of 500 employees with accounts payable responsibilities at small and medium sized companies, here are the results:
+In fact, in a survey of 500 employees in finance teams with accounts payable responsibilities at small and medium sized companies, here are the results:

 What are the top complaints?

 - 47% say it’s too time-consuming